k-barton/komodor/README.md

           (e.g. `list$data$column`.
 Non-syntactic names will be backtick-quoted).
 		* hold both to insert “name()” for functions, “name=” for function arguments.
+    * you can filter items either by object name or class name (toggle the "filter by" button next to the search box), using regular expressions.
+Prefix the search term with "~" to filter *out* matching names.
 * *R search path* box:
     * drop a package name onto it to load the package;
     * press "delete" to unload the selected package;